Guides

 How much does equity release cost?

-Equity release costs around £1,500 - £3,000 in fees according to Money Saving Expert.
-Once you add in compound interest which, based on current interest rates at time of writing, this will double your loan amount every 10 years or so.
+As at March 2025, equity release costs around £1,500 - £3,000 in fees according to Money Saving Expert.
+Once you then add in compound interest on top, this will double your loan amount every 10 years or so.
+This is based on interest rates at the the time of writing so this could change.

-Equity release costs could include some or all of the following:
+Equity release fees and charges vary by provider, but could include some or all of the following:

 • broker fees